El Cerrito Historical Society: 1975-2025

 1977: The first-ever history of El Cerrito, “El Cerrito, Historical Evolution,” by Edward Staniford, was published by the society in an edition of 2,000 copies.

 1980: A related publication, Sparks, was published for the first time, its name derived from the sparks that flew from Rust’s anvil.
-Sparks included minutes of board meetings and such features as “Historic spots in El Cerrito.”
+Sparks includes minutes of board meetings and such features as “Historic spots in El Cerrito.”
 Both publications have evolved and continue to be published today.

 1980: Lucille Irish organized a historic fashion show at the city’s Open House Senior Center, the first of many senior-focused events over the years.